canisat/canipy/README.md

 CaniPy provides a modern foundation for hobbyists to continue using supported SDARS hardware.

-The project can either be used by itself, currently a prototype GUI for both regular use and as a code sample, or as a module that can be imported to support other scripts.
+The project can either be used by itself, currently a prototype GUI for both regular use and as a subsystem sample, or as a module that can be imported to support other scripts.

 ## Requirements
 Python 3.10 or higher is required to run the code.